masaoki/cbfilter/README.md

 ## API Compatibility

-This application is compatible with OpenAI API format, or Google Gemini API format.
+This application is compatible with OpenAI API format, Anthropic API format, or Google Gemini API format.
 The API structure is inside template `apidefs/<Provider_Name>.json` file.
 Currently OpenAI, Gemini, and OpenRouter configurations are included.
 OpenAI configuration will fit most of OpenAI compatible APIs like LiteLLM Proxy, Requesty, etc.